 Working together on new policy for caravans

 The City of Leeuwarden has enacted new policy with regard to the caravans within the city.
-This page will tell you what we have done so far, what is changing and what we are still going to do.
+This page has more information about what we have done so far, what is changing and what we are still going to do.

 What we have done so far